Yosri Fouda: Suspending his talk show

 His show constantly criticized Egypt's former military rulers and in October 2011, Fouda suspended his show in protest of what he called the "efforts by the country's military rulers to stifle free expression".
 He said "This is my way of self-censorship, either to say the truth or to be silent".
 The show went off air for three weeks and was resumed on November 13, 2011.
 At the start of his episode Fouda stressed that he stopped his program for three weeks to "prove a stance", and that his allegiance is always to "right and truth".
 On May 17 Fouda stated on his Twitter account that he will end the show in six weeks, but he then decided to continue for another year.
-The show was suspended again on late June, 2012.
+The show was suspended again in late June 2012.
 He did not offer a clear explanation of the reasons and chose to briefly tweet “I’ve stopped my show because I respect you, the details concern me alone.
 The only thing that matters for the viewer is my work”.
-The show resumed in September, 2012.
+The show resumed in September 2012.